Prior To Use of the Express Online Training Website

 Verifying Your USI

-Express Online Training (EOT) can provide accredited training services to people from Australia and any other country as long as they are not considered to be an "Overseas Student".
+Express Online Training (EOT) can enrol persons into nationally recognised courses who are from Australia and any other country as long as they are not considered to be an "Overseas Student".

 An “Overseas Student” is defined in the ESOS Act 2000 as a person (whether inside or outside Australia) who holds a student visa (as defined in regulation 1.03 of the Migration Regulations 1994).This includes the following subclasses of visa: